csoeller/PYME-extra/README.md

 PYMEcs.experimental.qPAINT
 PYMEcs.experimental.showErrs
 PYMEcs.experimental.showShiftMap
+PYMEcs.experimental.binEventProperty

 ```

-There is only one plugin for the dsviewer (AKA dh5view), I have
+There is currently only one plugin for the dsviewer (AKA dh5view), I have in a dsviewer plugin file (~/.PYME/plugins/dsviewer/myplugins.txt)

 ```
 #!python